Srriash/Srriash_WISasgn_2025/Day_05/readme.md

 rps_logic.py - Business logic
 rps_test.py - Test program for the logic functions

-dditionally, a standalone version with both logic and main code combined is available for clarity and quick reference (see the 'rough' folder in 'day_05').
+Additionally, a standalone version with both logic and main code combined is available for clarity and quick reference (see the 'rough' folder in 'day_05').

 ## Dependencies
 No 3rd party installation required